 - Affiliate payments – I always make sure I have enough money in my PayPal account to pay my affiliates.

 - PayPal fees – These are automatically deducted from each transaction so it’s unlikely you have to manually tuck them away, but it’s good to keep in mind that money is being taken here too.

 - Other expenses & fees – You may have to pay for things like hosting, domain registration, your email service provider, contractors (assistants, designers, etc.) and more.

 - Tithe & retirement – Depending on your situation & preference, you might also take some off the top for things like tithe or retirement.

-As you can see, once all is said and done, a small portion of income is actually freed up to invest back in the business or pay yourself.
+As you can see, once all is said and done, only a portion of income is actually freed up to invest back in the business or pay yourself.

 11. Stop money leaks

 I regularly review what I spend in the business.
-I’m particularly interested in stopping any money leaks, like hosting for a site I’m not writing at any more, premium subscriptions that I’m not taking advantage of, services I’m no longer using, etc.
+I’m particularly interested in stopping any money leaks, like hosting for a site I’m not writing at any more, premium subscriptions that I’m not taking advantage of or services I’m no longer using.

 - I regularly share money tips in the Useletter so be sure to sign up if you aren’t already.